Supersheep50/A-History-of-Playstation/README.md

 - The website was viewed in Developer tools at all settings of responsiveness.
 - All links clicked and checked.
 - Sent links to partner to check on her device and check for bugs.
-- Used Lighthouse to conduct desktop and mobile tests for performance, accesibility, best practices and SEO.
+- Used Lighthouse to conduct desktop and mobile tests for performance, accessibility, best practices and SEO.
     1. Desktop: [PS1](assets/images/ps1-lighthouse-test.png) | [PS2-PS3](assets/images/ps2-ps3-lighthouse-test.png) | [PS4-PS5](assets/images/ps4-ps5-lighthouse-test.png)
     2. Mobile: [PS1](assets/images/ps1-lighthouse-mobile-test.png) | [PS2-PS3](assets/images/ps2-ps3-lighthouse-mobile-test.png) | [PS4-PS5](assets/images/ps4-ps5-lighthouse-mobile-test.png)

 ### Known Bugs (Resolved)
-1. Aeticle bug
+- The WC3 Validator reported back several bugs that I resolved:
+    1. Articles lacking heading on each of the pages.
+    2. End div tag on line 128 had no closing bracket.
+    3. Unclosed Element form on line 114 for index.html.
+- PlayStation console images appeared stretched when testing on mobile.
+Width had been set to auto for the div the image was in and this was causing issues.
+- Originally had used float to position images.
+This caused major issues when it came to responivesness.
+Decided to use flex and re-write code.
+- Images were of different sizes and the zoom effect was causing them to stretch off of the page.
+Resized images and used flex to position correctly.
+-